History & leaderhship

 About Mike

 “When I retired, I learned about the Shepherd’s Center of Topeka.
 I soon got involved with several of the activities from playing pickleball to Adventures in Learning.
 To learn there was a group in town whose mission is to help older adults remain socially active with both physical and mental activities, have chances to grow spiritually, and stay involved in the community appealed to me.
 I have served on my local Shepherd’s Center’s board as a Trustee, Chair, and Treasurer.
-I am honored to have a chance to work on the SCA board to help the network of local centers meet the needs of the older adults in their communities.
+I am honored to have a chance to work on the Aging Forward board to help the network of local centers meet the needs of the older adults in their communities.

 Rachel A. Stiff, MA